 The prices listed above are in US dollars, per person, based on the double occupancy.

 The prices shown above are not valid during the China’s National Day Holiday, Chinese Spring Festival and some large exhibitions like Canton Fair.

 Some tour packages feature few shopping stops in the itinerary, each factory /store visit takes approximately 45 minutes.
 No min purchase needed.

-Fly to Xining, a peaceful city in Central China, which is known for Xining Dongguan Grand Mosque.
+Fly to Xining, a tranquil city in Central China, which is known for Xining Dongguan Grand Mosque.

-After breakfast, transfer to airport to board your flight for next destination.
+After breakfast, transfer to the airport to board your flight for your next destination.
 Your amazing pilgrim tour ends.